How New Jersey is Addressing Environmental Justice

 Consideration of Cumulative Impacts

-Lastly, in 2009 the Cumulative Impacts Subcommittee of the Environmental Justice Advisory Council (EJAC), an advisory body that serves the NJDEP commissioner, submitted a report titled “Strategies for Addressing Cumulative Impacts in Environmental Justice Communities” which outlines recommendations for identifying a working definition of cumulative impacts (which S.232 later defined).
+Lastly, in 2009 the Cumulative Impacts Subcommittee of the Environmental Justice Advisory Council (EJAC), an advisory body that serves the NJDEP commissioner, submitted a report titled “Strategies for Addressing Cumulative Impacts in Environmental Justice Communities” which outlines recommendations for identifying a working definition of cumulative impacts.

 Prohibitions on Disparate Impact Discrimination